radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 ....

-We are including this CSV file inside the same directory [**examples**](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/examples) (file [_Network_stats.csv_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/Network_stats.csv)).
-The script [_script01_initnet.py_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/script01_initnet.py), also included in the folder [**examples**](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/examples) , shows how to load the network information contained in the CSV with [_pandas_](https://pandas.pydata.org/), so that it can be used to initialise a _pipenet_ object.
+We are including this CSV file within the directory [**examples**](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/examples) (file [_Network_stats.csv_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/Network_stats.csv)).
+The script [_script01_initnet.py_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/script01_initnet.py), also included in the folder [**examples**](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/examples), shows how to load the network information contained in the CSV with [_pandas_](https://pandas.pydata.org), so that it can be used to initialise a _pipenet_ object.
 In the script, we assume, as an example, that the inlet/outlet of the network are respectively nodes 0/16.

 ## Loading the realistic vascular networks included with SpinFlowSim